benjamincharity/CSS-Guidelines/README.md

 It can be tempting to put an `overflow:hidden;` on something to hide the effects of a layout quirk, but overflow was probably never the problem; **fix the problem, not its symptoms.**

+## Overrides & Fallbacks

+Use [Modernizr.js](http://modernizr.com/) to test for features when needed.
+Use the classes provided by Modernizr to set fallbacks or overrides for specific feature sets.

+Place these styles at the end of the related stylesheet.
+For example, if you are editing a styleheet called `footer.scss` and you need to write a specific style for touch enabled devices, place the override at the bottom of `footer.scss`.

+## CSS Resets

+We use a custom reset file that was originally based off of [Eric Meyer's original css reset](http://meyerweb.com/eric/tools/css/reset/) and then tweaked over the years.

+Both SCSS and SASS versions are maintained on Github: [Resets](https://github.com/benjamincharity/Resets)